jpane24/OVtool/README.md

 <img src="inst/fig1_att-1.png" style="display: block; margin: auto;" />

-The contours shown in the figure above are relatively smooth but adding additional repetitions of the simulated unobserved confounder may smooth the out the bumps in the contours.
-In this example we choose to simulate our unobserved confounder an additional 200 times.
-The user can do this by running the following line of code:
+The contours shown in Figure 4 are relatively smooth but we would like to smooth them out if possible by simulating our unobserved confounder an additional 200 times.
+The user can do this by running the following lines of code.

 ``` r
 # If you want to add repetitions, run the following line.
 You may change more_reps